-- to execute oversight role regarding implementation of the Bank's Internal Capital Adequacy Assessment Process ("ICAAP"); - to approve credit transactions with connected parties based on BNM's Guidelines on Credit Transactions and Exposures with Connected Parties (at least 2 non-executive Directors who are independent of the transaction) as delegated by the Board; - to adhere to the BNM's RMiT Guidelines, including but not limited to the requirements under Part B on Governance under paragraphs 8.1 to 8.6 on Responsibilities of the Board of Directors, and paragraphs 10.41 and 10.51 on effective oversight on Third Party service provider and cloud services; - to adhere to the requirements under paragraph 11.2 of BNM's Policy Document on 'Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions for Financial Institutions ("AML/CFT and TFS for FIs"); - to provide input to the design and implementation of the remuneration system to ensure that risk exposures and risk outcomes are adequately considered; - to approve the appointment, performance review and remuneration, and dismissal of the Chief Risk Officer ("CRO"); - to provide constructive challenge to Senior Management and critically review the risk information and developments affecting the Bank: - to propose for Board's approval the Business Continuity Management ("BCM") Framework, ensure a sound BCM practices consistent with risk tolerance, and workable Business Continuity Plan ("BCP") is in place for critical business function; and - to propose for Board's approval the Outsourcing Management Framework for sound governance of outsourcing management and effective management of outsourcing risk.
+- to review periodic reports from respective departments which include Risk Management Units, Compliance (including compliance issues), Housing Loan, Treasury, etc; - to ensure infrastructure, resources and systems are in place for risk management and compliance i.e. ensure that the staff responsible for implementing risk management and compliance systems and performing those duties independently of the Bank's risk taking activities; - to oversee the formal development of policies (including Credit risk, Market risk, Liquidity risk and Operational risk policies, Compliance related policies etc.) within the Bank, encompassing all products and businesses and ensuring the development of policy manual and procedures; - to execute oversight role regarding implementation of the Bank's Internal Capital Adequacy Assessment Process ("ICAAP"); - to approve credit transactions with connected parties based on BNM's Guidelines on Credit Transactions and Exposures with Connected Parties (at least 2 non-executive Directors who are independent of the transaction) as delegated by the Board; - to adhere to the BNM's RMiT Guidelines, including but not limited to the requirements under Part B on Governance under paragraphs 8.1 to 8.6 on Responsibilities of the Board of Directors, and paragraphs 10.41 and 10.51 on effective oversight on Third Party service provider and cloud services; - to adhere to the requirements under paragraph 11.2 of BNM's Policy Document on 'Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions for Financial Institutions ("AML/CFT and TFS for FIs"); - to provide input to the design and implementation of the remuneration system to ensure that risk exposures and risk outcomes are adequately considered: - to approve the appointment, performance review and remuneration, and dismissal of the Chief Risk Officer ("CRO"); - to provide constructive challenge to Senior Management and critically review the risk information and developments affecting the Bank; - to propose for Board's approval the Business Continuity Management ("BCM") Framework, ensure a sound BCM practices consistent with risk tolerance, and workable Business Continuity Plan ("BCP") is in place for critical business function; - to propose for Board's approval the Outsourcing Management Framework for sound governance of outsourcing management and effective management of outsourcing risk; - to provide oversight of climate-related risks to safeguard the Bank's resilience against the adverse impacts of climate change and actively promote a just and orderly transition to low-carbon economy; and - to ensure climate-related risks are embedded into the Bank's internal control frameworks across the three lines of defence for robust management of material climate-related risk.